15 Clever Ways to Use Vegetable Oil

 Season cast-iron cookware

 After washing and thoroughly drying a cast-iron skillet or wok, use a paper towel to wipe it down with vegetable oil.
 Just leave a very thin layer of oil.
 It will prevent the pan from rusting and season it for the next time you use it.
-Vegetable oil is a kitchen staple that you can use elsewhere; now find out some common household items that you didn’t know you should be using in the kitchen.
+Vegetable oil is a kitchen staple that you can use elsewhere, too.